hybridnlp/tutorial/README.md

  acmid = {},
  publisher = {ACM},
- address = {New York, NY, USA}, keywords = {scientific figures, figure-caption correspondence, kno
+ address = {New York, NY, USA}, keywords = {scientific figures, figure-caption correspondence, knowledge graphs, transfer learning, multimodal machine comprehension}}

 ## Acknowledgements
 We gratefully acknowledge the EU Horizon 2020 programme, under grants European Language Grid-825627 and Co-inform-770302, for their support to produce the current version of this tutorial.
 We are also thankful to previous projects DANTE-700367, TRIVALENT-740934 and GRESLADIX-IDI-20160805.